fkie-cad/Logprep/doc/source/installation.rst

 https://wiki.nixos.org/wiki/Flakes#Nix_standalone

-after that, you should be able to run the following code and just start developing.
+After that, you should be able to run the following code and just start developing.

 .. code-block:: bash